d-bl/GroundForge/README.md

 - a browser with proper SVG support, not IE

 steps:
-- Make a local clone of the project
+- Make a local clone of the project, it can be convenient to have two local clones, one for the master branch, one for the gh-pages branch.
 - Go to `web/tensioned` inside the clone
 - Start the command `sbt ~fastOptJS`
 - Monitor the result on `http://localhost:12345/target/scala-2.11/classes/index-dev.html`